 - Vibrate a new hairspring to an existing balance wheel

 The drawback regarding formal education is that there are only a handful of these schools left now, and they can only accommodate a small number of graduates per year.
-Several modern mechanical watch companies such as Rolex offer schooling, but again they take in a very limited enrollment.
+Several modern mechanical watch companies such as Rolex offer education, but again they take in a very limited enrollment.
 Apprenticeship under a master watchmaker is an option but finding someone close who is willing to take that on is difficult.
-That means that many qualified watchmakers/repairers do not have a formal education (or apprenticeship), and have learnt their skills on there own.
+That means that many qualified watchmakers/repairers do not have a formal education (or apprenticeship), and have learned their skills on there own.

-So, how does one decide who is qualified work on your watch?
-A key factor is establishing a level of trust with the person that is servicing your watch.
-This is an especially important as it is often necessary to handle the repair of an antique timepiece via mail from a business whose storefront is a website.
+So, how does one decide who is qualified to work on your watch?
+A key factor in establishing a level of trust with the person that is servicing your watch.
+This is especially important as it is often necessary to handle the repair of an antique timepiece via mail from a business whose storefront is a website.
 Here are some points that can help establish that trust:

-- The phone number should be clearly identified on the website so one can easily speak directly with the person who will be working on your watch.
+- The phone number should be identified on the website so one can easily speak directly with the person who will be working on your watch.

 - Ensure that a warranty is offered on repairs